 5. Knowing that a simple course of antibiotics might have prevented the entire thing, but wasn’t given because it wasn’t deemed necessary.
 And when it finally was, it was too late.

 6. Watching him look at us, confusion and fear on his face, as they finally wheeled him away for the delayed procedure when it was already too late.
 We felt utterly helpless.
 He came back in a coma and didn’t open his eyes again until a few minutes before he died over a week later.

 7. Being taken aside by a doctor, alone without my wife, after Edward had been put into the induced coma, and told that mistakes had been made and that I could make a complaint if I wanted to.
 But I felt that it would serve no purpose to blame the same people now trying to save his life and who didn’t deliberately make any mistakes.
 I also didn’t want my wife to have to deal with this as well.
 Should I have complained?
 Did I let my son down by not?

 8. Being the proudest father of a boy who fought so hard and bravely against an invisible enemy, and being unable to protect him.
 I know that there is very little I could have done but my primary role is to protect my family.
 I failed in the biggest way possible.
 Nobody will ever convince me otherwise.

-9. Being given a ‘choice’ between turning off his life support machine or hoping for a miracle.
-Making that choice for him and wondering if it was the right thing to do.
+9. Being given a ‘choice’ between turning off his life support machine or hoping for a miracle whilst the drugs keeping him alive were slowly killing him anyway.
+Making that choice for him and wondering forever if it was the right thing to do.

-10. The collateral damage that nobody warned us about.
+10. The collateral damage that nobody warns you about.
 A career that almost ended.
 How I lost the will to work.
 A thriving business that collapsed.
 Years of savings destroyed, the debt and the slow painful journey back.